basanta-bhandari/Summer_of_Making/README.md

 This is my game that I submitted for Terminalcraft, Summer of Making 2025.
 Its a simple python game about a guy trying to save his European village from a German tribe.
-The idea was inspired by 'project' that i did a few months back.
+The idea was inspired by 'project' that i did a few months back while learning python.
 Please go on SoM website and vote. :)